OpenAI's initial new board counts Larry Summers among its ranks | TechCrunch

 An economist, Summers served as the U.S. secretary of the treasury from 1999 to 2001 and as director of the National Economic Council from 2009 to 2010.
 More recently, he directed the White House U.S. National Economic Council for then-President Barack Obama, where he played a key role in charting the Obama administration’s response to the Great Recession.

-Now, you might ask, what’s an economist and political veteran doing on the newly-formed OpenAI board?
-Well — a tech outsider on the startup’s board isn’t without precedent, first off.
+Now, you might ask, what’s an economist and political veteran — and a controversial one at that, given his comments as Harvard president on the innate differences in sex and how they keep women from flourishing in math and science — doing on the newly-formed OpenAI board?
+Well, a tech outsider on the startup’s board isn’t without precedent, first off.
 Republican member of the House of Representatives Will Hurd held a seat at one point in time, which he relinquished for an ill-fated presidential run.

 But Summer’s appointment is also strategic, my colleague Ingrid Lunden pointed out to me via text.
 With OpenAI increasingly under a policy microscope, Summers brings connections OpenAI will need — and want — with governments, businesses and academia.